 He was born in Scranton, Pennsylvania, and graduated from the Scranton Preparatory School.
 He received his undergraduate degree from Duke University in 1988, where he also was a member of the wrestling team.
 He then earned his Juris Doctorate degree from Boston University Law School in 1991 and was admitted to the New York Bar in March of 1992.
 Later, in 2000-01, he obtained a Master of Laws degree and pursued post-graduate training in international law, internet law and biotechnology at Golden Gate University School of Law and the University of San Diego School of Law, respectively.
 He completed an intensive course in open source intelligence collection and analysis while at St. Catharine's College at Cambridge University in London and in 2004 received a certificate for completing the leadership course at the Centre for Creative Leadership in San Diego, California.

 In 2016, he was elected to serve as a Member of the Board of the Trial Lawyers Section of the Nassau-Suffolk County Bar Association.
-He has been a guest lecturer at the University of Southern California Marshall School of Business, Boston University School of Law and Santa Clara University School of Law and has lectured widely on matters of trial practice and international law to the California and New York State Bar Associations, the Royal Canadian Mounted Police, Interpol, the International Anti- Counterfeiting Coalition (IACC), the International Law Enforcement Academy (ILEA), the International Trade Commission Trial Lawyers Association, and the International Bar Association.
+He is also a member of the Bronx County Bar Association.
+Mr. Kelly has been a guest lecturer at the University of Southern California Marshall School of Business, Boston University School of Law and Santa Clara University School of Law and has lectured widely on matters of trial practice and international law to the California and New York State Bar Associations, the Royal Canadian Mounted Police, Interpol, the International Anti- Counterfeiting Coalition (IACC), the International Law Enforcement Academy (ILEA), the International Trade Commission Trial Lawyers Association, and the International Bar Association.

 While working in Asia, he learned to speak Thai fluently, and took on a leadership role in the fight against human trafficking in SE Asia through a non-profit Foundation he helped to organize in Phnom Penh, Cambodia.
 For work in the field of anti-human trafficking, he received the prestigious Victor Garo Award for Public Service and Human Rights from the Boston University School of Law in October 2009.